A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: A New 2-bit Covariance Matrix Estimator

 \subsection{A New 2-Bit Covariance Estimator}

-Having introduced the multi-bit estimator $\bm{\widetilde{\Sigma}}_{\mb}$, we propose a new 2-bit estimator by properly restricting the number of bits needed for the uniform quantizer.
-For the quantization of a scalar $a$, we first note that the uniform quantizer $\mathcal{Q}_\lambda(\cdot)$ reduces to the 1-bit quantizer $\sign(\cdot)$ up to a scaling if the resolution $\lambda$ dominates the signal magnitude:
+Having introduced the multi-bit estimator $\bm{\widetilde{\Sigma}}_{\mb}$, we propose a new 2-bit estimator by properly restricting the number of bits needed in the uniform quantizer.
+We begin with several useful observations.
+For the quantization of a scalar $a$, we first note that the uniform quantizer $\mathcal{Q}_\lambda(\cdot)$ reduces to the 1-bit quantizer $\sign(\cdot)$ for signal $a$ bounded by the resolution $\lambda$, up to a scaling factor of $\frac{\lambda}{2}$: